Taradale, New Zealand: Landmarks and facilities

 Pettigrew Green Arena is a large facility that can accommodate small or large sports games, concerts and fairs.
 It has a gym, squash / badminton facilities, yoga and ball training.
-It also has the Sports Hawkes Bay office, which helps with promoting sport to young people, organising games and competitions and has a service offered to young children to help them lead more healthy lives, as well as some programs for adults.
+It also has the Sport Hawke's Bay office, which helps with promoting sport to young people, organising games and competitions and has a service offered to young children to help them lead more healthy lives, as well as some programs for adults.